legionus/libshell/docs/shell-args.md

 Function to parse common arguments (*quiet*, *verbose*, *version*, *help*).
 Using this function requires the definition of additional functions: *show_help*, *show_version*.

+## show_help
+This stub function must be created by the user.

+## print_version
+This stub function must be created by the user.

 # ENVIRONMENT

 *getopt_common_opts*     - short (one-character) *getopt (1)* options to parse common arguments ("q,v,V,h").